kinreven/emacs/.emacs.d/elpa/yasnippet-readme.txt

       `yas-extra-modes'

           A local variable that you can set in a hook to override snippet-lookup based on major mode.
-It is a symbol (or list of symbols) that correspond to subdirectories of `yas-snippet-dirs' and is used for deciding which snippets to consider for the active buffer.
+It is a list of symbols that correspond to subdirectories of
+          `yas-snippet-dirs' and is used for deciding which snippets to consider for the active buffer.